 (c) There are many consequences of this co-option of NPP by humans.
 The consequences include environmental degradation, species extinctions, and altered climate.

-(d) Human "carrying capacity" on earth is hard to estimate, because it depends upon affluence of a population and the technology supporting that population.
-But at present levels of affluence and technology, a population 50 to 100% larger than we have today would push our use of terrestrial NPP to well over 50% of the available production, and the attending degradation of ecosystems on earth (e.g., air and water pollution) would be of major concern.
+The Human "carrying capacity" on Earth is hard to estimate, because it depends upon affluence of a population and the technology supporting that population (think back to your Ecological Footprint calculations in lab).
+But at present levels of affluence and technology, a population 50 to 100% larger than we have today would push our use of terrestrial NPP to well over 50% of the available production, and the attending degradation of ecosystems such as air and water pollution would be of major concern.
+Some people believe that "technology will save us", and that agricultural systems will become more efficient and that new genetics of plants will make production more efficient.
+Unfortunately, and as we have seen in this and other lectures, there are true limits to primary production based on the amount of light energy available at Earth's surface, and the efficiency at which light energy can be converted into carbon during photosynthetic reactions.
 Thus the limits to unchecked growth must be very near.
-Notice that the lower we "feed" on the trophic chain, the more efficient the web of life becomes -- eating animals that eat animals that eat plants is a very inefficient use of solar energy.
+Notice that the lower we as humans "feed" on the trophic chain, the more efficient the web of life becomes -- eating animals that eat animals that eat plants is a very inefficient use of solar energy.